mondoohq/installer/deployment/ansible-mondoo/README.md

 ## Example Playbook

-This is an example of how to use the mondoo role with the `mondoo_registration_token` variable in an ansible playbook:
+This is an example of how to use the mondoo role with the `registration_token` variable in an ansible playbook:

 ```
     - hosts: servers
       roles:
-         - { role: mondoo, mondoo_registration_token: "changeme" }
+         - { role: mondoo, registration_token: "changeme" }
 ```

 ## Testing